 |Integral Calculus and Differential Equations

-- Standard integrals using algebraic expressions, trigonometric, exponential, and hyperbolic functions include integration as the inverse of differentiation, integration by substitution, and integration by parts.
+- Standard integrals using algebraic expressions, and trigonometric, exponential, and hyperbolic functions include integration as the inverse of differentiation, integration by substitution, and integration by parts.

 - Applications for evaluating definite integrals include calculating the areas of flat regions bordered by curves.